sp4wn-owner/Spawn/README.md

 ## Pi Robot:

-### To SSH into your Pi you'll need PuTTY and FileZilla or similar programs
+### To SSH into your Pi you'll need PuTTY and FileZilla or similar programs [PuTTY](https://www.putty.org/) [FileZilla](https://filezilla-project.org/download.php?platform=win64)

-### To set up SSD card you'll need to install the Raspberry Pi Imager
+### To set up the SSD card you'll need to install the Raspberry Pi Imager [link](https://www.raspberrypi.com/software/)

+### Hardware
+- Raspberry Pi (I'm using the Zero 2W, but other models should work as well)
+- Robot chassis (You can find a cheap robot chassis on Aliexpress/Amazon/eBay or 3D print your own)
+- RPI camera
+- SD card
+- L293D or another motor driver
+- Breadboard
+- Battery or power supply with respective connectors (I'm using a USB breakout to power the motors from the battery)
+- Breadboard jumper wires

-### From a clean install of Debian, update your Pi
+### From a clean install of Debian (I'm using the headless version), update your Pi
 ```bash
 sudo apt update
 sudo apt full-upgrade